SzymonZos/Scientific-Computing/ProducerConsumerThreads/Report.md

   * Producer and Consumer should yield() if the Queue is full or empty, respectively.
 Ensure that the cooperating threads properly finish their jobs and destruct (no produced table may be discarded prior to being sorted, Queue may be destructed only if it is empty and all the consumers and producers attached to it are destructed).
 At the end, each consumer should report how many tables it sorted.

+2. Main task

-2. Create: 1 Queue thread, 1 Producer thread, and several Consumer threads.
+  Create: 1 Queue thread, 1 Producer thread, and several Consumer threads.
 The capacity of the queue must be many times bigger than the maximum number of Consumer threads planned to be created during experiments; the number of tables to be produced by the Producer thread must be many times bigger than the queue capacity.
 Check what is the dependence of the speed of retrieving tables from the queue by consumers depending on number of created Consumers threads.
 Check if it is beneficial to create a number of threads greater or significantly greater than thread::hardware_concurrency() or greater than the number of physical cores in the CPU?

 ## 1. Information about hardware
 ### 1.1.
 Host operating system